The answer is maybe.

 If you have been charged with DUI or a similar offense, contact an experienced criminal law attorney immediately.
-An attorney can review your case for its possible defense.
+An attorney can review your case for its best possible defense.
 If video is lost or destroyed, an attorney may be able to petition the court to sanction the state.
 In limited circumstances, this could result in a verdict of not guilty.

 If you have questions about this or another related Illinois criminal or traffic matter, please contact Matt Keenan at 847-568-0160 or email firstname.lastname@example.org.

 (Besides Skokie, Matt Keenan also serves the communities of Arlington Heights, Chicago, Deerfield, Des Plaines, Evanston, Glenview, Morton Grove, Mount Prospect, Niles, Northbrook, Park Ridge, Rolling Meadows, Wilmette and Winnetka.)